WHY SWAP TO NATURAL TOOTHPASTE?

-When you first decide to 'make the swap' over to clean beauty and natural skincare, it can seem daunting.
-How will you ever find an equal replacement for your favourite non-natural products?
-Luckily we have choices!
-And In the same way that options for natural deodorant or makeup were once few and far between, natural oral care products have come a long way.
-Fast forward one clean-beauty-movement later and we now have, at our fingertips, a range of effective and natural alternatives to supermarket toothpaste.
-By making the swap to natural dental care, you'll get to avoid chemicals and synthetics and you'll reap the benefits of stronger healthier gums, fresher breath, improved digestion and naturally whiter pearly whites.
-Sounds good to us!
+When you first decide to 'make the swap' to clean beauty and natural skincare, you might wonder how you will ever find a replacement for your favourite non-natural products!
+In the same way that options for natural deodorant or makeup were once few and far between, natural oral care has come a long way.
+Fast forward one clean-beauty-movement later and we now have, at our fingertips, a range of efficacious and natural alternatives to chemical-laden supermarket toothpaste.
+By making the swap to natural dental care, you'll get to avoid chemicals, sulphates, synthetics and parabens and reap the benefits of stronger healthier gums, fresher breath, improved digestion and naturally whiter pearly whites.

 What’s wrong with the humble supermarket toothpaste you ask?
 Let’s take a look at some common ingredients found on the back of a standard commercial toothpaste tube and why we might want to avoid them.